ayoubakh/topic-detection/README.md

 # topic-detection

-A system that allows you to scrape tweets from Twitter and detect the topics appearing in a given period.
+A system that allows you to scrape data from Twitter and detect the topics appearing in a given period.

 ### Fonctionnalities: